paulbors/deep_learning_with_tensorflowjs/README.md

 # Deep Learning with TensorFlow.js

-> Train and deploy deep learning models in the browser using artificial neural networks and TensorFlow.js
+> Train and deploy deep learning models in the browser using artificial neural networks, Node and TensorFlow.js

 Copyright, Jamal Sinclair O'Garro 2018 - 2020